pomerol-ed/pomerol/V2-NEWS.md

 - Pomerol 2.0 requires a C++11 compatible compiler to build.

-- Dependence on Boost.MPI and Boost.Serialization have been dropped.
+- Dependence on Boost.MPI and Boost.Serialization has been dropped.
 Pomerol 2.0
   still depends on a few header-only Boost libraries and an MPI-3.0 implementation that provides a working `<mpi.h>`.